 The plans were first drawn using a scale of 50 feet to the inch (relative scale 1:600).
 Later, this scale was increased to 100 feet to the inch (1:1 200), especially in residential areas, and finally 200 feet to the inch (1:2400).

 Fire Insurance Plans are available for over 1000 cities and towns in all ten Canadian provinces and the Yukon Territory; they are also available for towns that no longer exist, such as Tranquille, Phoenix, Fort Steele and Fraser Mills, British Columbia.

 Many cities have multiple plans (different years), such as the City of Vancouver and for some downtown locations, there are over 10 different Fire Insurance Plan years available, dating from the 1880s to the 1960s.
 Because of my experience, I can find Fire Insurance Plans quickly.

-After you contact me with the site address I will inform you how many Plans (i.e. 1893, 1913, 1928, 1942, 1955, etc.) are available for your site.
-Once I know how many Plans are required, I will send you a quote.
+After contacting me with the site address I will advise how many Plans (i.e. 1893, 1913, 1928, 1942, 1955, etc.) are available for your site.
+Once I know how many Plans are required, I will send a quote.
 Once, the quote is accepted, I will send the plans via email (usually same day).
-The plans are high resolution digital colour reproductions in JPEG format.
-(Assuming originals are in colour, which most are).
+The plans are high resolution digital colour reproductions in JPEG format (Assuming originals are in colour, which most are).